Kami Namamasko: Filipino Christmas Carols to Make the Holidays Even Livelier

 “12 Days of Pinoy Krismas”

 Another beloved singers in the country are Jim Paredes, Danny Javier, and Boboy Garovillo, together known as the singing group APO Hiking society.
-These talented songwriters spun the famous holiday song “12 Days of Christmas” and added it with a surprising—or shall we say, fun—twist and a true Pinoy sound.
+These talented songwriters spun the famous holiday song “12 Days of Christmas”.
+Adding a surprising twist and true Pinoy sound.
 The lyrics talk about 12 distinctively (and quite bizarre, to be honest) Pinoy gifts to give to your loved ones.

 “Ngayong Pasko, Magniningning ang Pilipino” (This Christmas, Filipinos Will Shine)